forestryio/forestry.io/hugo/content/blog/Introducing-Custom-Build-Commands.md

 description: |-
   We're excited to announce Custom Build Commands!
 You can now decide what build command should be run for your project.

-  Until now Forestry chose the build command that needed to be run for your project, which worked fine for most cases.
+  Until now Forestry chose the build command that needed to be run for you, which worked fine for most cases.
 However, this meant that projects that needed a custom build process were unable to use Forestry's deployment tools and (in some cases) previews.
 date: 2018-09-21 05:11:49 +0000
 authors:
 - DJ Walker